agon-solution/actions-runner/.docker/README.md

 - A recent Debian-based system (e.g., Debian Bookworm) with an unprivileged `ocio-runner` user account (for the given example), and which can `sudo to root.
 - A Docker installation on the system.
-- cURL, Tar, and Git installed on the system.
+- Git installed on the system.

 You can install the required packages on a Debian-based system as follows: